Finer geometry of planar self-affine sets: Introduction

-The detailed main results will be presented in Section \ref{sec:main-results} but let us now review some of their consequences.
-Recall that a planar self-affine set $X$ is dominated and irreducible if the linear parts of the defining affine maps of $X$ have positive entries and they do not share a common invariant line.
-Assuming the strong separation condition, our main results reveal that on such an open and dense collection of self-affine sets it is possible to obtain sharp results analogous to the classical ones known for self-similar sets since 90's.
-The following theorem applies these sharp results to completely characterize the Ahlfors regularity of $X$.
-We denote the $s$-dimensional Hausdorff measure by $\HH^s$.
+In this article, we study these questions, and related questions on finer geometry, for a large class of self-affine sets.
+A planar self-affine set $X$ is dominated and irreducible if the linear parts of the defining affine maps of $X$ have positive entries and they do not share a common invariant line.
+Some results below hold under weaker assumptions, but to keep the presentation readable we state the introductory summary in this dominated irreducible setting.
+The $s$-dimensional Hausdorff measure is denoted by $\HH^s$.
 Ahlfors $s$-regularity of $X$ means that the $\HH^s|_X$-measure of any ball of radius $r$ centered at $X$ is uniformly comparable to $r^s$.
+The lower and Assouad dimensions are $\diml$ and $\dima$, respectively, and the Hausdorff dimension is $\dimh$.

+\begin{intuitive-theorem} Consider the family of dominated irreducible planar self-affine sets $X$ satisfying the strong separation condition.
+In the regime $\dimh(X)<1$, \begin{enumerate} \item there exist examples that are not Ahlfors regular, as well as examples that are, \item Ahlfors regularity of $X$ is equivalent to $\HH^s(X)>0$, where $s=\dimh(X)$, and to $\diml(X)=\dimh(X)=\dima(X)$, and also to very strong control of the multiplicity of preimages in orthogonal projections, \item if $X$ is not Ahlfors regular, then $\dimh(X)<1\le\dima(X)$ and, except for Hausdorff dimension zero set of directions, every orthogonal projection of $X$ has Assouad dimension one. \end{enumerate} In the regime $\dimh(X) \ge 1$, \begin{enumerate}[resume] \item Ahlfors regularity does not hold if $\dimh(X)>1$, because necessarily $\diml(X)=1$, \item $\max\dimh(X\cap(V+x))=\dima(X)-1<1$, where the maximum is over all $x \in X$ and all top Oseledets directions $V$ for the inverse linear action, \item there exist examples in which Marstrand's slicing theorem cannot be extended to all slices. \end{enumerate} \end{intuitive-theorem}

+The picture that emerges differs from what is known for self-similar sets and Bedford-McMullen carpets.
+For self-similar sets with strong separation all dimensions agree and the Hausdorff measure is always positive and finite.
+For Bedford-McMullen carpets, which are self-affine but defined by families of reducible linear maps, Hausdorff measure is generally infinite, and the dimensions do not agree.

+We use a wide variety of methods to obtain the results.
+One important input is the recent work of B\'ar\'any, Hochman, and Rapaport \cite{BHR}, giving that every rank one linear image of $X$ has Hausdorff dimension $\min\{1,\dimh(X)\}$.
+A new observation is that Ahlfors regularity is equivalent to having very tight control over the fibers of projections.
+Another ingredient used repeatedly is that the behavior of weak tangent sets leads to information on the original set because weak tangent sets can be re-inserted to $X$ by linear maps which are often rank one.
+We also use the transfer operator to study the Hausdorff content of projections.

+Let us now review some of the consequences of our main results.
+The first corollary, which essentially follows from the fact that the lower dimension is bounded above by one, completely characterizes the Ahlfors regularity.

-\begin{theorem} If $X$ is a dominated irreducible planar self-affine set satisfying the strong separation condition, then $X$ is Ahlfors $s$-regular if and only if $0 \le s \le 1$ and $0<\HH^s(X)<\infty$. \end{theorem}
+\begin{corollary} If $X$ is a dominated irreducible planar self-affine set satisfying the strong separation condition, then $X$ is Ahlfors $s$-regular if and only if $0 \le s \le 1$ and $\HH^s(X)>0$. \end{corollary}